-Joy Banks: It is my pleasure to introduce our speaker for today, Angela Kipp.
+[Joy advance to foil 1 with schedule]It is my pleasure to introduce our speaker for today, Angela Kipp.
 Angela is the Collections Manager of the TECHNOSEUM in Mannheim, Germany and an independent museum consultant with a special focus on science, technology, farming and history collections.
 She specializes in logistics, project management and the adaption of technology for the special needs of museums.
 She is especially interested in finding affordable ways to improve collections care in smaller institutions.
 One way she does that is through her blog project Registrar Trek, aimed at raising awareness for collections care in general and fostering exchange between collections specialists around the world.
 Another way is her 2016 book Managing Previously Unmanaged Collections: A practical guide for museums.
-Please welcome Angela.
+Please welcome Angela..